NSA - Network and System Admin

 This unit aims to provide learners with the knowledge and skills required to liaise with and support clients to manage and resolve problems in an Information and Communications Technology (ICT) environment.

-This unit aims to provide learners with the knowledge and practical skills necessary to effectively administer, maintain, and troubleshoot domain services in enterprise environments.
-Through this module, learners will develop a deep understanding of domain services and their critical role in network administration.
-They will gain the expertise required to oversee user accounts, groups, and resources, to facilitate a secure and efficient network infrastructure.
+This course provides learners with the knowledge and practical skills to effectively administer, maintain, and troubleshoot domain services in enterprise environments.
+Learners will develop a strong understanding of domain services and their critical role in network administration.
+Through guided laboratory work, students will gain experience in managing user accounts, groups, and shared resources, implementing security measures, and troubleshooting issues to maintain a secure and efficient network infrastructure.